The Wood Beyond the World: Plot

 One night, the Maid begs Walter to meet her in the wood.
 When he does, they make their escape.
 They are pursued by the Dwarf, who declares that the Maid has murdered the Lady before Walter kills him.
 The Maid is distraught, but confirms the Dwarf's account.
 She reveals that she invited the King's Son to her bed, and cast a glamour over him such that he looked like Walter.
-When the Lady entered the room, she thought him to be an unfaithful Walter and killed him in his sleep; the Maid then killed the Lady with a dagger.
+When the Lady entered the room, she thought him to be an unfaithful Walter and killed him in his sleep; the Lady then killed herself with a dagger.
 Walter is shocked to hear the events, but after the Maid tells him that the Lady had imprisoned her for countless years, he accepts that her freedom could only be won by the death of the Lady or the Maid.
 They declare their love for one another, and Walter breaks the Maid's iron ring.

 The pair travel into a region inhabited by Bear-People who are known to sacrifice most foreigners to their female God.
 The Maid proclaims herself as an incarnation of the God, thus saving herself and Walter from sacrifice.
 They depart, but on their travels meet a troupe of knights, who lead Walter to a great city.
 Stripped naked, his body is inspected and he is invited to don either beautiful robes or the armour of battle.
 He chooses the armour, and is thus proclaimed as the new King.
 An elder reveals to Walter that the city, Stark-Wall, has the custom of filling the vacant throne by sending knights to the valley south of the city, who take the first foreigner to arrive to the city.
 Should their body be fit, and their choice be to wear the garb of battle and not of peace, they are declared as the new King.

 Walter and the Maid are wed, whereupon the Maid loses her magic powers.
 She regrets deceiving the Bear-People, and teaches them agriculture to avail the effects of longstanding drought in their land.
 Walter abolishes Stark-Wall's prisons, establishes support for the hungry and poor, defeats foes in battle, and leaves a long line of heirs.
 When his bloodline is ended, the people of Stark-Wall abolish the monarchy.